Malga-Vision/VisionTool/README.md

 test.Load_Videos()

-# use the next line of code to download existing annotation for testing

-test.load_testing_annotation(test.config_file_text)

 # needed for proceeding with manual or automatic annotation, code to handle the rest of operations

-test.annotate(0,test.config_file_text)
+test.annotate()
+# This line of code is necessary to perform loading of provided annotation for sample video, loading of labels and frame extraction.

+test.view_annotation()

-# this line will open the GUI.
+this line will open the GUI.
 By selecting 'annot. only' and scrolling the frames it is possible to see the annotated frames.
 Click 'Save' and close the window and continue with the next line of code.
+If you wish, you can modify the existing annotations or add more to improve precision in prediction).

 # set the preferences for the neural network prediction (at the end press Ok)

 test.preferences_annotation()

+#for the included sample video, we suggest to try EfficientNet architectures with a minimum batch size = 5 to obtain a better prediction

-# perform training
+# perform training and prediction
 test.check_and_train()

-# view results
+# view prediction as labels on top of predicted frames.

 test.view_annotation()

+The regular VisionTool's output (i.e., the prediction folder with labels on top of frame, the '.csv' file reporting prediction and confidence and the single labels folder, if selected in preferences annotation interface, will be created and saved into your project folder).
 ```

-As stated before, these tests are only to provide a fast example of VisionTool working, however we recommend to run the toolbox using the main.py module.
+As stated before, these tests are only to provide a fast example of VisionTool workflow and a practical example, however we recommend to run the toolbox using the main.py module, where all the toolbox designed feautures are available.

 ## VisionTool GUI
 VisionTool’s main GUI shows two different interfaces.
 The first one “Features_Extraction” can be used to perform annotation, training and testing on an imported set of videos.
 The second one “Pose Estimation” includes the implementation of neural networks architectures to perform action recognition.
 In its first release, only features extraction is available.
 Future releases will be focus on the implementation of an actual action recognition submodule including the latest architectures used in the scientific community for the solution of recognition problems.